 It’s for the good days of carp fishing when the bites are coming in at rapid fire.
 It’s entirely impossible for you to react quickly enough or even notice what’s going on without the bite alarms.

-Without them, your likely to just be reeling in constantly and re baiting because chances are something’s already taken your bait, or you have lost your chance at setting the hook.
+Without them, you are likely to just be reeling in constantly and re-baiting because chances are something’s already taken your bait, or you have lost your chance at setting the hook.

 This is why you commonly see manufacturers selling these in packs of 3.
 You are going to want one for every line.